Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 - When equipment is moved from a job site, its movements can be tracked.

 - Worker start and stop times can be confirmed, which is useful when verifying client invoicing or if that data is needed for bill recovery.

-As GPS tracking becomes more widespread, and the tracking devices more adaptable, the number of different uses will continue to grow.
 Using GPS fleet tracking, including monitoring unpowered assets, is a giant leap forward in improving office efficiency, saving fleet managers a huge amount of time in tracking and monitoring company equipment.